Nammo: Controversies

 Norwegian export control laws prohibit Norwegian companies from selling munitions to countries at war or conflict.
 Nammo's then information director, Sissel Solum, said Nammo bears no responsibility for the use of their munitions after purchase, although some claimed (including the Norwegian Church Aid and PRIO) that this is a breach of the intended spirit of national export regulations.

-In 2009, it was revealed that the Israeli Defense Forces purchased 28,000 M72 LAWs from Nammo Talley, along with weapons parts and training missiles valued at NOK 600 million.
+In 2009, it was revealed that the Israel Defense Forces purchased 28,000 M72 LAWs from Nammo Talley, along with weapons parts and training missiles valued at NOK 600 million.
 These munitions were later used in Operation Cast Lead.
 According to Nammo Raufoss AS managing director, Lars Harald Lied, the company also produces 12.7mm "Multi-Purpose" ammunition that was used by both American and Norwegian soldiers in the War in Afghanistan.